Discover the essence of visual design and how to master its principles in this comprehensive guide.

 The level of difficulty in mastering visual design can vary based on individual perspectives, experience, and goals.
 However, it is generally manageable with dedication.
 Here are key considerations:

-- Beginner-friendly courses are available, making it accessible for newcomers.
+- Beginner-friendly courses are available, making them accessible to newcomers.

 - Learning may be challenging initially, particularly with complex software, but practice can ease this.